Baza207/LHSlideBar/README.md

 ***`@property (assign, readonly, nonatomic) CGFloat animTime`***
 Maximum time for the slide bar animation to slide in or out.
 Minimum of 0.1s

+### Side Animations / Transformations

+LHSlideBarController has a `transformType` variable.
+Set this to choose the type of transformation occours to the view controller when the user drags, opens or dismisses the slide bar.

+***`LHTransformScale`***
+Scales down the view controller behind the slide bar to the scale set in `scaleAmount`.

+***`LHTransformRotate`***
+Rotates the view controller in 3D space to look like it is being pushed back under the slide bar ([see demo above](#demo)).

+***Note:*** There is a `LHTransformCustom` option that will allow the use of custom tranformation code.
+This feature is nto yet working and all relevent code is commented out.
+Therefore if you use this option, nothing will happen.

 ### LHTableViewController